CEL-SCI (NYSEAMERICAN:CVM) Cut to Sell at StockNews.com

 Separately, EF Hutton Acquisition Co.
-I restated a buy rating and issued a $10.00 price objective on shares of CEL-SCI in a report on Thursday, March 9th.
+I reaffirmed a buy rating and issued a $10.00 price target on shares of CEL-SCI in a report on Thursday, March 9th.

 Hedge Funds Weigh In On CEL-SCI